 County Health Programs

-California counties have to provide some health care to low income county residents.
-Very low income people who are not eligible for Medi-Cal or Medicare may be eligible for their county’s health program (also known as a medically indigent program).
-People who qualify for their county’s health program are low income adults who are not the caretaker relative of a minor child, who are not seniors, and who do not meet Social Security or Medi-Cal’s criteria for disability.
+California counties have to provide some health care to low-income county residents.
+Very low-income people who are not eligible for Medi-Cal or Medicare may be eligible for their county’s health program (also known as a medically indigent program).
+People who qualify for their county’s health program are low-income adults who are not the caretaker relative of a minor child, who are not seniors, and who do not meet Social Security or Medi-Cal’s criteria for disability.

-Each county has its own program, so there are no consistent rules regarding who is and is not eligible for county medically indigent programs.
+Each county has its own program, so there are no consistent rules regarding who is and is not eligible for a county medically indigent program.
 Many beneficiaries will get covered health services for free, but some will have to pay a share of the cost depending on income.

 The way care is provided is different from county to county.
-35 small counties have combined to join the County Medical Services Program (CMSP).
+Thirty-five small counties have combined to join the County Medical Services Program (CMSP).
 CMSP is administered by Blue Cross.
-To get CMSP services beneficiaries must use providers in the Blue Cross CMSP network.
-If CMSP beneficiaries have trouble finding a specialist they can call Blue Cross and Blue Cross will help them find a specialist.
+To get CMSP services, beneficiaries must use providers in the Blue Cross CMSP network.
+If CMSP beneficiaries have trouble finding a specialist, they can call Blue Cross and Blue Cross will help them find a specialist.

 For more information on your county’s health program visit your county’s Health and Social Services Department website.
 Links to a few programs are provided below: